Trump National Golf Club

-- Amend Condition No. F1 of Resolution No. 2008-85 (CUP 162) to remove the requirement to build a solid 5' to 6' tall wall along the west property line adjacent to the properties in the Portuguese Bend Club.
+- Amend Condition Number F1 of Resolution Number 2008-85 (CUP 162) to remove the requirement to build a solid 5 feet to 6 feet tall wall along the west property line adjacent to the properties in the Portuguese Bend Club.

-- Consolidate the individual sets of Conditions of Approval tied to the Trump National Golf Club development and Tracts 50666 and 50667 (Coastal Development Permit, CUP 162 & 163, Grading Permit No. 1541, Variance, and Vesting Tentative Tract Map No. 50666) into a single master set of Conditions of Approval.
+- Consolidate the individual sets of Conditions of Approval tied to the Trump National Golf Club development and Tracts 50666 and 50667 (Coastal Development Permit, CUP 162 and 163, Grading Permit Number 1541, Variance, and Vesting Tentative Tract Map Number 50666) into a single master set of Conditions of Approval.

 - Update the 1997 Public Amenities Plan to reflect the current configurations and locations of the existing trails and public amenities with no proposed changes to the types and widths of the original trails reflected in the 1997 Public Amenities Plan, with a modification that the unofficial beach trail at the southwest corner of the property be added to the Plan.

-Bridge and Portions of Catalina Trail Re-Opened to the Public
+Bridge & Portions of Catalina Trail Re-Opened to the Public

 The City Geologist has observed cracks on the seaward side of the pedestrian bridge at the end of La Rotonda Canyon along the Catalina Trail.
 In response, the bridge and portions of the Catalina Trail were temporarily closed as a precautionary measure while the bridge was being evaluated by the Trump organization.
 Geotechnical and structural evaluations were completed with conclusions that while further erosion has occurred, the condition of the bridge has not changed since the last inspection in November 2015.
 As a result, the bridge and portions of the Catalina trail will be re-opened to the public.
 Additionally, as recommended by the geotechnical and structural consultants, the City will require periodic reexamination of the canyon and the bridge following earthquakes, floods, and landslides.